radapdal/process/webdevelopmentworkflow.md

 Ex.
 Able to add item to cart from the product page, redirect to cart page

+> **DEFINITION IN PROGRESS** to **DEFINITION APPROVED**

+Once the definitions are completed, it is confirmed by the Project Manager.
+Always try to get complete approval on all definitions before starting the sprint to reduce back and forth.

 ### 1.3 Point Estimates

 Point estimates are used to represent task difficulty, not total number of hours.
 This is meant to provide a consensus on team members on how difficult they think the task is.
 After the point is finalized, the individual estimate by hour is added by the developer that intends to work on the issue.